cheminfo-js/spectra/packages/nmr-simulation/README.md

 ### Parameters

 *spinSystem*: A JSON object describing a spinSystem ready for simulation.
-As this object is to complex to be defined manually, we created a helper that formats the systemSystem from a JSON definition.
+As this object is too complex to be defined manually, we created a helper that formats the systemSystem from a JSON definition.

 ### Options for simulate1d
 | Option | Description |